 Ray has also been on the Football coaching staff as offensive coordinator the last ten years and defensive coordinator six years before that.
 He has also served as assistant track and field coach where he mentored Adam Scalese to six All-American finishes in the hurdles.

-Ray, his wife Michelle and children Michael (13), Mason (11) and Madison (6) reside in Quaker Hill.
+Ray, his wife Michelle and children Michael, Mason and Madison reside in Waterford.